Glossary | Mortgage Terms, Definitions, and Plain‑Language Home Loan Explanations

 Encumbrance — A claim or lien on a property.

-Equity — The portion of the home you own, calculated as value minus loan balance.
+Equity — The portion of the home you own.

-Escrow — An account used to collect and pay property taxes and insurance.
+Escrow — An account used to collect and pay taxes and insurance.

-Escrow Analysis — A review of your escrow account to ensure proper funding.
+Escrow Analysis — A review of your escrow account.

-Escrow Holdback — Funds withheld at closing for unfinished repairs.
+Escrow Holdback — Funds withheld for unfinished repairs.

 Estimated Closing Costs — The projected fees due at closing.